WordPress/performance/modules/images/auto-sizes/readme.txt

 = 1.0.0 =

-* Initial release of the Auto Sizes for Lazy-loaded Images plugin as a standalone plugin. ([904](https://github.com/WordPress/performance/pull/904))
+* Initial release of the Auto-sizes for Lazy-loaded Images plugin as a standalone plugin. ([904](https://github.com/WordPress/performance/pull/904))